 Currency risk is the risk that the value of a financial instrument may fluctuate due to changes in exchange rates.
 The overview of the currency position provides the breakdown of the net asset value of the Sub-fund to the various currencies, including, where applicable, positions in derivatives like forward currency contracts that are used to manage the currency position.

 Currency position

-The currency position includes, where applicable, the currency position of (the Sub-fund's interest in) the underlying investment funds as of the end of the reporting period.
 An amount listed under currency forward contracts represents the net amount of the contracts entered into in the respective currency.